dynamic-cast/resources/c++14-features.md

 In C++11 all `constexpr` member functions were `const` by default, whether or not they were declared as `const` functions in the function signature.

 - [ ] Dual-Range std::equal, std::is_permutation, std::mismatch http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3671.html
+E.g for std::mismatch function;
+std::pair with iterators to the first two non-equal elements.
+(until C++14)
+If no mismatches are found when the comparison reaches last1, the pair holds last1 and the corresponding iterator from the second range.
+The behavior is undefined if the second range is shorter than the first range.
+(since C++14)
+If no mismatches are found when the comparison reaches last1 or last2, whichever happens first, the pair holds the end iterator and the corresponding iterator from the other range.